nklein/grid-generators/README.md

     (taxicab-distance P)

-To generate all of the grid points in `DIMENSIONS`-dimensional space with integer taxicab distance from the origin, use the generator:
+To generate all of the grid points in `DIMENSIONS`-dimensional space with integer number of steps in the cardinal directions, use the generator:

     (make-taxicab-generator DIMENSIONS
-                            &KEY (MINIMUM-DISTANCE 0)
+                            &KEY (MINIMUM-STEPS 0)
-                                 MAXIMUM-DISTANCE)
+                                 MAXIMUM-STEPS
+                                 SCALE
+                                 OFFSET)

-Given a positive integer number of `DIMENSIONS`, a non-negative integer `MINIMUM-DISTANCE`, and a non-negative (or null) `MAXIMUM-DISTANCE`, return a generator which, on successive calls, returns the points in a taxicab-annulus with inner-radius `MINIMUM-DISTANCE` and outer-radius `MAXIMUM-DISTANCE`.
+Given a positive integer number of `DIMENSIONS`, a non-negative integer `MINIMUM-STEPS`, and a non-negative (or null) `MAXIMUM-STEPS`, return a generator which, on successive calls, returns the points in a taxicab-annulus with inner-radius `MINIMUM-STEPS` and outer-radius `MAXIMUM-STEPS`.

-`MINIMUM-DISTANCE` must be less than or equal to `MAXIMUM-DISTANCE` (if `MAXIMUM-DISTANCE` is non-null).
+`MINIMUM-STEPS` must be less than or equal to `MAXIMUM-STEPS` (if `MAXIMUM-STEPS` is non-null).

 If `SCALE` is specified, it must be either a list of length `DIMENSIONS` of `NUMBER`s or a single `NUMBER`.
 The taxicab coordinates will be scaled